America’s China Policy Is Not Working

 Khrushchev survived at the top for another seven years before he was finally ousted in a palace coup in October 1964.
 Leading the conspiracy was Khrushchev’s own protégé, Leonid Brezhnev, who took advantage of growing disenchantment in the party and government ranks with the Soviet leader’s endless bureaucratic reorganizations, his habit of humiliating his colleagues, his tendency to embrace cure-all economic fixes that fixed nothing, and above all, his insufferable boasting.

 Brezhnev worked closely with Alexander Shelepin, Khrushchev’s other protégé and the former head of the KGB, as well as the current KGB head Vladimir Semichastny.
 They took advantage of Khrushchev’s absence.
 The Soviet leader was vacationing in Abkhazia when he was urgently recalled to Moscow, where his Presidium colleagues presented him with a list of complaints and called on him to resign.
 This time, the conspirators kept the rest of the elite in line.
 The hastily called party plenum confirmed that Khrushchev was to retire “for health reasons.”
-Brezhnev, seen at first as compromise figure, gradually consolidated his hold on power by easing rivals—Shelepin first and foremost—out of office.
+Brezhnev, seen at first as a compromise figure, gradually consolidated his hold on power by easing rivals—Shelepin first and foremost—out of office.

 One striking feature of these power struggles was the absence of policy differences between the conspirators and their victims.
 The notions that Beria represented a qualitatively different approach to foreign policy than did Khrushchev or that Khrushchev and Malenkov had deep disagreements over de-Stalinization have now largely been discredited.
 Khrushchev’s comrades did cite his misadventures during the Cuban missile crisis and his quarreling with China among reasons for his ouster.
 But ultimately, Soviet elites considered foreign policy a specialty area where only the top leader had the experience and judgment necessary to make decisions.
 It played a secondary role to domestic concerns.
 And fundamentally, palace coups were about personal relations in the corridors of power: naked ambitions and the backstabbing of rivals.

 Also notable was the failure of the military brass or the security services to capitalize on the intrigue.
-The army and security services played an essential role in helping leaders take power, and yet neither Zhukov nor Shelepin nor Semichastnyi managed to benefit much from the fruits of their labor.
-After Beria’s ouster, the senior party leaders kept the military and the KGB at an arm’s length.
+The army and security services played an essential role in helping leaders take power, and yet neither Zhukov nor Shelepin nor Semichastny managed to benefit much from the fruits of their labor.
+After Beria’s ouster, the senior party leaders kept the military and the KGB at arm’s length.
 The Soviet Union never became a military junta.
 Indeed, when the military and the KGB attempted to lead a coup, as they did in 1991 against late Soviet President Mikhail Gorbachev, they proved incredibly incompetent and were promptly defeated.

 Finally, there was never a trace of foreign involvement in any of these power struggles.
 Beria was accused by his opponents of being a Western spy, but this was a preposterous allegation.
-In 1957, Khrushchev expressed gratitude to the Chinese for backing him (Chinese historian Shen Zhihua even argues that his agreement, which he later reneged upon, to give the Chinese a nuclear bomb was a way of saying thank-you), but their support came after the fact: Beijing was not, and could not, be involved in the Kremlin’s intrigues.
+In 1957, Khrushchev expressed gratitude to the Chinese for backing him (Chinese historian Shen Zhihua even argues that his agreement, which he later reneged on, to give the Chinese a nuclear bomb was a way of saying thank-you), but their support came after the fact: Beijing was not, and could not, be involved in the Kremlin’s intrigues.
 In 1964, China vaguely hoped that Khrushchev would be ousted because he pursued anti-Beijing policies, but it played no role in his downfall, and Brezhnev stayed his course.

 The Americans and the Chinese found themselves supporting opposite sides in the 1991 coup attempt.
 But just as U.S. President George H. W. Bush quietly reconciled himself to continuing his dialogue with the junta (before they spectacularly failed), Beijing quickly backpedaled its support for the military and, in time, pragmatically embraced the radical democrat Yeltsin.